Kenechukwu881/Tango/README.md

 # Tango
-# Project to standup 2048-game test
+# Project to standup 2048-game test. this is for a project
 # Using Terraform to provision a fully managed Amazon EKS Cluster

 ##### Prerequisite